 Under Core Infrastructure, go to Networking, and click FastConnect.

-Figure 11: Set Up a FastConnect Virtual Circuit in Oracle Cloud Infrastructure
+Figure 12: Set Up a FastConnect Virtual Circuit in Oracle Cloud Infrastructure

 When provisioning is completed, the lifecycle state for the FastConnect circuit is UP, and the provider status for the ExpressRoute circuit changes to Provisioned, as shown in the following screenshot.

-Figure 12: ExpressRoute Provisioned in Azure
+Figure 13: ExpressRoute Provisioned in Azure

 In this step, create a link between the Azure VNet and the ExpressRoute circuit.
-Then, configure the security groups and routing for the virtual network.

-Figure 13: Link from the VNet to the ExpressRoute Circuit
+Figure 14: Link from the VNet to the ExpressRoute Circuit

 For detailed steps, see the Azure documentation.

-Select the new NSG and click Subnets.
+Select the new NSG and click Associate to add the compute_subnet subnet from VNet.

 Figure 15: Associate the Subnet with VNet in Azure